 Is your site struggling with high bounce rates?
-Wondering what is a good or bad bounce rate?
-And how to calculate bounce rate in Google Analytics?
+What is a good or bad bounce rate?
+And how to calculate the bounce rate in Google Analytics?
 Is the bounce rate higher or lower better?

-In this article, we will help you explore bounce rate in Google analytics, and let you know-
+In this article, we will help you explore the bounce rate in Google Analytics and let you know

 So let’s get started…

-For example, if there are a total of 100 sessions means 100 users land on your website, and out of the 20 exits without performing any click or triggering another request, it means your website’s bounce rate is 20%.
+For example, if there are a total of 100 sessions, means 100 users land on your website, and out of them, 20 exits without performing any click or triggering another request, it means your website’s bounce rate in google analytics is 20%.

-What is the bounce rate in Google analytics?
-As per Google Analytics definition, a bounce is a session that has a single interaction hit.
-And the bounce rate is simply the percent of all sessions that are bounced.
+In simple words, what is bounce rate in Google Analytics?
+According to Google Analytics, a bounce is a session with a single interaction hit.
+And the bounce rate is simply the percentage of all sessions that are bounced.

-Whether your bounce rate is a good or bad thing really depends on the purpose of the page.
-If the purpose of the page is purely to inform, then a high bounce rate isn't a concerning one.
-But if the purpose of a page is to actively engage with your user, then a high bounce rate is an alarming situation.
+Whether the bounce rate is good or bad depends on the web page's purpose.
+A high bounce rate isn't concerning if the page aims to inform.
+But if the purpose of a page is to engage with your user actively, then a high bounce rate is an alarming situation.

-As far as analytics are concerned, bounce rates are highly subjective changes with industry.
-For instance, you’ll see the average bounce rate for the retail sites is 20 – 40%, whereas it for the service industry is 10 – 30%.
+As far as analytics are concerned, bounce rates are highly subjective changes in the industry.
+For instance, you’ll see the average bounce rate for retail sites is 20 – 40%, whereas it for the service industry is 10 – 30%.

 Below is the graph showing the average bounce rate by industry.

-But in general, the lower bounce rate is considered much better to boost your site conversion rates.
-So your goal should be to keep your bounce rate as low as possible.
+But generally, the lower bounce rate is considered much better to boost your site conversion rates.
+Your goal should be to keep your bounce rate as low as possible.

-Good Bounce Rate: Low bounce rate is a good bounce rate.
-An entry page with a low bounce rate means that the page effectively engages visitors to view more content and pages and makes them stay on the website longer, and you can get these conversions with the help of a seo consultant.
+Good SEO Bounce Rate: A low bounce rate in SEO is good.
+An entry page with a low bounce rate means that it effectively engages visitors to view more content and pages and makes them stay on the website longer, and you can get these conversions with the help of a seo consultant.

 But as per The general rule of thumb:

-What is a good bounce rate in Google analytics?
+So, what is a good bounce rate in Google Analytics?

-A bounce rate between 70 – 80% is considered poor and 80%+ is considered very bad and a high bounce rate.
+A bounce rate between 70 – 80% is considered poor, and 80%+ is considered very bad and has a high bounce rate.
 It shows that the particular landing page fails to hold visitors and provide the information they want.

-Well, here first we want to let you know that bounce rate is not a direct Google ranking factor.
-Bounce rate is just a metric – and Google has repeatedly said that it does not directly influence Google rankings.
+Does bounce rate affect Google's ranking?
+First, bounce rate is not a direct Google ranking factor.
+Bounce rate Google Analytics is just a metric – and Google has repeatedly said that it does not directly influence Google rankings.

-If your webpage has a high bounce rate, but a good ratio of users on your page also has a high dwell time, your web page likely has a good long click percentage even though your bounce rate is very high.
+If your webpage has a high bounce rate in Google Analytics, but a good ratio of users on your page also has a high dwell time, your web page likely has a good long click percentage even though your bounce rate SEO is very high.
 Hereby taking dwell time into account, you can avoid unnecessarily optimizing for bounce rate.
-But if your site dwells time, click percentage is not optimum along with high bounce rate, it is no doubt an alarming situation for you.
+But if your site dwells time and click percentage could be better, along with a high bounce rate in Google Analytics, it is undoubtedly an alarming situation for you.

 A high bounce rate is a sign of poor content to Google and other major search engines.
 Second, a high bounce rate is often a symptom of weakness in other SEO factors that directly affect Google’s ranking.